Embird Embroidery Software

 The source sector (red) of the mesh object for mirroring and 3x rotational symmetry

-Plant grows only in the source sector and this is also the only place where plant growth respects the parent object contours.
-In this example the sprouts grow from two basis (predefined vector objects).
-The basis are highlighted in dark and bright blue color.
-Please notice how basis are deformed as result of the assymetric shape of the source sector.
+The plant grows only in the source sector, and this is also the only place where plant growth respects the parent object's contours.
+In this example, the sprouts grow from two bases (predefined vector objects).
+The bases are highlighted in dark and bright blue.
+Please notice how the bases are deformed as a result of the asymmetric shape of the source sector.

 Mesh - Curly Plant - Source sector with grown plant